When do our auctions run?

 What if my jewellery is not in perfect condition?

 You can still sell it at auction.
 Jewellery and precious metals are appraised based on their weight and quality.
 Our expert team can help you with the assessment.

 Do I need to clean my jewellery before I send it to you?

 No - this is not required.

-If you are mailing your items to us, we highly recommend you send it by registered mail through Australia Post with insurance and acknowledgement of receipt from the receiver.
+If you are mailing your items to our Head Office in Sydney, we highly recommend you send it by registered mail through Australia Post with insurance and acknowledgement of receipt from the receiver.